 - Between AS and UPF, multiple PDU Set marking techniques can be supported (see bullet 2 below).

 - PDU Set identification between AS and UPF can be negotiated over Control Plane (via NEF for non-trusted AF), or based on pre-configuration.

+Editor’s Note: PDU Set identification for peer-to-peer scenarios (i.e. between two UEs routed via the 5G CN) is FFS.

 - UPF marks PDU Sets in GTP-U layer via GTP-U header extension.
 GTP-U marking is independent from and common to different PDU Set markings between AS and UPF.